Translational Imaging Center

 • MR imaging at 3 and 7 T in radiology and neuroradiology, neurosurgery, neurology, radiation oncology, cardiology, metabolism and diabetology, psychiatry, psychology, and veterinary medicine

-• MRI services and consulting for basic and clinical research, epidemiological studies, and clinical imaging
+• MRI services and consulting for basic and clinical research and clinical imaging

 • Translational research with industry partners